-- (a) Working plans of all fire suppression, detection and control systems shall be submitted to the Fire Department Prevention Division in an approved electronic format for review prior to any installation of new equipment or modification to existing equipment Deviation from approved plans shall require permission of the authority having jurisdiction. - (b) Fire protection system plans shall be drawn to an indicated scale of not less than 1/8" on sheets of uniform size with a plan of each floor or section.
+- (a) Working plans of all fire suppression, detection and control systems shall be submitted to the Fire Department Prevention Division in duplicate, before any equipment is installed or remodeled.
+Deviation from approved plans will require permission of the authority having jurisdiction. - (b) Fire protection system plans shall be drawn to an indicated scale of not less than 1/8" on sheets of uniform size with a plan of each floor or section.
 Plans must be easily duplicated and shall show all pertinent information as required by NFPA standards for plan submittals.
-(Ord 1-91, §1(19.24), 1-9-91; Ord 126-01, §1, 7-18-01; Ord 23-09, §1, 1-13-09; Ord 25-18, §1, 2-27-18)